SheetJS/sheetjs/demos/server/README.md

 is maintained in the worker script.

-## xlsx script with micro
+## command-line utility with micro

-The node module ships with the `xlsx` bin script.
-For global installs, symlinks are configured to enable running `xlsx` from anywhere.
-For local installs, the appropriate symlink is set up in `node_modules/.bin/`.
+The npm module ships with the `xlsx` command line tool.
+For global installs, the script `bin/xlsx.njs` is added to a directory in `PATH`.
+For local installs, the appropriate script or symbolic link is set up in `node_modules/.bin/`.

 The `--arrays` option directs `xlsx` to generate an array of arrays that can be parsed by the server.
 To generate files, the `json2csv` module exports the JS